To help ensure the safety of all of our attendees, we ask that you please read our terms and conditions carefully.

 Any violation of this will result in suspension of attendance and if required, the WAFF organisers will notify the appropriate authorities to investigate the situation if it appears to be a criminal offense.

 Harassment of any kind, including physical assault, deliberate intimidation, stalking, verbal or sexual abuse of any kind, or unwelcome attention, will not be tolerated.
 If someone tells you "no" or to leave them alone, your business with them is done.
-Defenses like “I thought they were only joking” or claiming any other ignorance will not be tolerated.
+Defences like “I thought they were only joking” or claiming any other ignorance will not be tolerated.
 Do not follow them or attempt to disrupt their event experience in any way.
 If you continue to attempt to have contact with those people, you may be removed from the premises, and banned from future events.

 The WAFF organisers are not responsible for solving any interpersonal problems that may arise between individual attendees.
 The responsibility for settling interpersonal disputes lies solely with the individuals involved.
 As a general guide, we can take no action to prevent a person from attending the event unless that person has made a specific and credible threat towards the safety and enjoyment of the event itself or the Local Furry Community.
 If you feel that a threat exists against your person, we advise you to seek a restraining order against the individual in question and to present that to the WAFF Directors prior to the event.
 Otherwise we recommend simply avoiding that individual.
-If that individual stalks, harasses, or attempts to assault you at the convention itself, you may report that individual to a member of the security staff and the appropriate action will be taken.
+If that individual stalks, harasses, or attempts to assault you at the convention itself, you may report that individual to a member of the marshals team and the appropriate action will be taken.
 Conversely, any attempt to have an innocent person removed from the event by falsely accusing him or her of threats will be itself treated as an act of harassment and will be dealt with appropriately.

 The WAFF organisers cannot involve themselves in financial disputes between individual attendees, and cannot divulge information about an individual attendee to any party other than to banking officials or legal authorities.